department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/ia-request.md

 Provide the following information, as available, to support the final information architecture of your product.

-**SEO Keywords**
-- Enter a list of keywords used by your target audience when they talk about or search for your content
+**SEO Keywords** - Provide a list of keywords used by your target audience when they talk about or search for your content

-**Proposed site map/page structure** (if more than one page)
-- Provide link or image of proposed page structure
+**Proposed site map/page structure** - Provide link or image of proposed page structure (if more than one page)

-**Suggested URL(s)**
-- Provide suggested URLs and any background or rationale
+**Suggested URL(s)** - Provide suggested URLs and any background or rationale

-**Suggested entry points**
-- What is the primary entry point for users to find your new content/tool - consider benefit hub pages, top nav, left nav, footer, profile/account, home page, etc.
+**Suggested entry points** - What is the primary entry point for users to find your new content/tool - consider benefit hub pages, top nav, left nav, footer, profile/account, home page, etc.

-**Crosslinking opportunities**
-- What additional related areas of the site would links to your content/tool be helpful?
+**Crosslinking opportunities** - What additional related areas of the site would links to your content/tool be helpful?

-**Redirects/canonical tags**
-- Will existing pages/tools need to be redirected or canonicalized?
+**Redirects/canonical tags** - Will existing pages/tools need to be redirected or canonicalized?

 ## Definition of Done
 - [ ] Issue is created, tagged and assigned to Content and IA team